What is Tailwind, and why does it

 Ideal for pixel-perfect conversions of designs created in applications like Figma, Sketch or Illustrator, and ready for development in minutes.

-From download to a Tailwind-compiled style.css file in two commands.
+From download to a Tailwind-built CSS file in two commands

-Updated with fresh build commands ready for Tailwind’s new just-in-time compiler.
+Updated with fresh build commands for Tailwind 3’s just-in-time compiler

 Questions & Answers

 - This starter theme began as a fork of _s, adding first-class support for Tailwind CSS. _tw lets WordPress developers add Tailwind to their workflow while otherwise diverging as little as possible from longstanding WordPress theme development practices.
 I use this starter theme primarily for client and agency work, creating WordPress themes from a designer’s mockups.
 I used it for this site, too.